Subhadra-Mishra-iub/ghc-rsvp-tracker/DEMO_GUIDE.md

 ## 🎬 Perfect Demo Flow (5 Minutes)

-Use this guide to showcase your app to recruiters and attendees at GHC 2025.
+Use this guide to showcase your website to recruiters and attendees at GHC 2025.

 ---

 ## 📋 Pre-Demo Setup

-1. **Open your live app** (GitHub Pages URL or localhost:5173)
+1. **Open your live website** (GitHub Pages URL or localhost:5173)
 2. **Have sample JSON ready** (from `public/sample-events.json`)
 3. **Clear localStorage** (optional - to show fresh state):
    - Open browser DevTools (F12)